project-akri/akri-docs/docs/community/contributing.md

 ## DCO

 The Developer Certificate of Origin (DCO) is a legal statement used in open source software development.
 Contributors use it to confirm that they have the right to submit their code changes to a project and that they agree to license their contributions under the project's open source license.
 This helps protect the project and its maintainers from potential legal issues.

-The exact text and format of the DCO can typically be found in a project's documentation or repository guidelines.
-You can usually find this information in the project's README or CONTRIBUTING.md file on their code hosting platform, like GitHub.
+The DCO requires contributors to use a real name for identification purposes, which need not be their legal or birth name.
+This name should be one by which they are recognized in the community to enable future communication if necessary.
+Importantly, the real name should not be an anonymous or false identity..

+When you submit a pull request, the DCO-bot will automatically assess whether your commits include the required `Signed-off-by` line, ensuring compliance with the Developer Certificate of Origin (DCO).
+If any commits lack the necessary sign-off, the bot may prompt you to add it, guiding you through the process.
+Importantly, you'll typically only need to complete this sign-off once, as it applies universally across repositories using the DCO.

 For more details and the exact DCO text, you can visit [Developer Certificate of Origin](developercertificate.org).